 Her work has always been with children and their families; the first twenty years in public and private mental health practice prepared her to assist high school students and families in facing a multitude of real-world challenges.
 The range of her practice included individual and family therapy, school-based counseling and consultation, forensic evaluations, and treatment of adolescents and families in court-ordered treatment as well as active participation in several community-based task forces in child sexual abuse, youth services and domestic violence services.
-Ms. Fonash spent her first two years with LCPS as a counselor at Board Run High School.
+Dr. Fonash spent her first two years with LCPS as a counselor at Board Run High School.

-As she made the shift into secondary school guidance and counseling, one of her goals was to develop a school guidance program that would encourage students to become self-directive and responsible for their behavior in relation to academic achievement.
-With a range of factors influencing decisions concerning post-secondary education, counselors are tasked with providing students with the information and skills necessary to prepare for and participate in post-secondary education.
+As she made the shift into secondary school counseling, one of her goals was to develop a school counseling program that would encourage students to become self-directive and responsible for their behavior in relation to academic achievement.
+With a range of factors influencing decisions concerning student mental health and post-secondary education, counselors are tasked with providing students with the information and skills necessary to prepare for and participate in post-secondary education.